-For the past 17 years, the American Geosciences Institute has promoted and organized this national and international event to to help the public gain a better understanding and appreciation for the Earth Sciences and to encourage stewardship of the Earth.
+Earth Science Wee, celebrated each October and organized by the American Geosciences Institute aims to help the public gain a better understanding and appreciation for the Earth Sciences and to encourage stewardship of the Earth.

-As a local earth science and environmental consulting firm, Mundell & Associates recognizes the importance of public participation and neighborhood collaboration in learning about and caring for the earth.
+As a local earth and environmental consulting firm with a passionate earth science team, Mundell & Associates recognizes the importance of public participation and neighborhood collaboration in learning about and caring for the earth.
 Here are some ideas for celebrating and participating – fun for all ages!

 Did you know?
 The Landsat program has provided a continuous space-based record of the surface of the Earth since 1972, allowing us to see how the Earth’s land surface has changed.